Sylius/Sylius/book/symfony.rst

 --------------

 Symfony2 is very flexible web application framework.
-To work with Sylius you need to know only the fundamentals, but we encourage you to learn more about this awesome tool.
+To work with Sylius you need to know only the fundamentals, but it is recommended to learn more about this awesome tool.
 It will give you better understanding of Sylius internals, and allow you to create really advanced e-commerce projects on top of that knowledge.